MicrosoftDocs/PlayReady/Docs/Packaging/how-to-generate-playready-header.md

 >[!NOTE]
 >Microsoft does not provide a Key Management System with PlayReady.

-Here is an example of a PlayReady Header, which may be inserted in the header of a fragmented MP4 file, typically for On-Demand content.
+Here is an example of a PlayReady Header, which may be inserted in the header of a segmented MP4 file, typically for On-Demand content.
 It includes the list of KIDs (the IDs of the content encryption keys) that are needed for a client to decrypt the content.
 It is the most common way to signal these KIDs for an On-Demand file or stream.

 ```xml
 <WRMHEADER xmlns="http://schemas.microsoft.com/DRM/2007/03/PlayReadyHeader" version="4.3.0.0">